BalistiK-25/s5LanguageTool/README.md

 ## Check for missing keys

-As in version 2.3 a new functionionality was added: `LanguageTool.EnableLanguageCheck()` (disabled by default).
+As in version 2.3, a new functionionality was added: `LanguageTool.EnableLanguageCheck(_flagStrings)` (disabled by default).
 With this function it is now possible to assist in creating multilingual Briefings, Messages and such.
 By calling this function, the `GetString` function passively checks, if all languages have a valid key representation within the passed table.
 If it is not the case, a warning is appended to the string returned by the function, which looks like this: "LanguageTool: No key/(s) was/were found for the id/(s): ...".
 This warning is not returned, if the `GetString` function is called with a true as its returnInput flag.

 It is important to mention that this **does not work** as expected, if the **given value is a string**, like the title in this case: